lita-alita/bestcity/README.md

-# IT'S A DANGER PROGECT FORKED FROM https://github.com/interexy!
+# IT'S A DANGER PROJECT FORKED FROM https://github.com/interexy!
 DON'T RUN IT ON YOUR MACHINE

 ## What is BestCity?